After a deadly accident in a Safeway parking lot, a lawsuit suggests the man involved was distracted because of his diet.

 In a lawsuit filed against the man, lawyers allege he failed to “maintain proper control of his vehicle.”
 They also claim he did not “keep and maintain a proper lookout,” and that he driving too fast.
 Attorneys claim that these issues contributed to the distraction.

 But most importantly, the suit claims he continued to drive after experiencing health issues.
-That means he knew that it could present a risk to others.
+That means he reportedly knew that it could present a risk to others and yet, went on driving anyway.

 The man was reportedly observing the Whole30 diet, which encourages individuals to go through 30 days without any sugars, grains, dairy, alcohol, legumes, or baked goods.